jakubsob/jakubsob.github.io/src/content/blog/which-testing-library-for-shiny/index.md

 ---
-title: 'Which Library Should You Choose To Acceptance Test Shiny Apps?'
+title: 'Choosing the Best Library for Acceptance Testing Shiny Apps: {shinytest2} vs Cypress'
-description: '{shinytest2} vs Cypress'
+description: 'Compare {shinytest2} and Cypress for acceptance testing Shiny apps.
+Learn their pros, cons, and which might suit your project better.'
 pubDate: 'Dec 02 2024'
 tags: ["r", "tests"]
 ---